Naman-sopho/CryptoDoneRight/articles/concepts/block_cipher_modes.md

 ---

-# Block Cipher
+# Introduction: Block Ciphers

-Block ciphers are encryption algorithms that encrypt data in fixed-size chunks.
-Typically, the size of the chunk, or "block size" is very small (e.g., 16 bytes).
+There are many encryption algorithms that encrypt data in fixed-size chunks called "blocks."
+Because they encrypt one block at a time, they are called "block ciphers."
+One of the most well-known block ciphers is [AES](/articles/symmetric_algorithms/AES/AES.html).

+The size of a block is relatively small.
+AES's block size, for example, is just 16 bytes.

+# Modes of Operation

+The mode of operation for a block cipher is the way in which it encrypts data larger than its block size.

 The most basic mode of operation for a block cipher is to just encrypt each chunk serially.
-An image file that was 16,000 bytes long, for example, would be broken up into 16-byte chunks and each chunk encrypted separately.
+For example, to encrypt an image file that was 16,000 bytes long using this approach with AES, one would first break up the file into 1,000 16-byte blocks and then encrypt each block using AES.
 This mode is known as "Electronic Code Book" mode, or ECB.

-# NEVER USE ECB
+# WARNING!
+NEVER USE ECB

+You should *NEVER* use ECB.
+The only exception is to test if a cipher is working correctly using something like, for example, a Known Answer Test.

-ECB mode is always a bad idea because of the patterns that emerge.
+The reason ECB is so terrible is because when encrypting one chunk at a time, patterns emerge.
 For a given key, AES will always encrypt the same 16 bytes to the same 16 output bytes.
 So, if the same 16 bytes happen repeatedly in a file, patterns emerge in the output.
 To visualize this, here is an image of the Linux "Tux" penguin:

 ![Original Tux](https://upload.wikimedia.org/wikipedia/commons/5/56/Tux.jpg "The Original Tux")

-And here is that same image "encrypted" by ECBmode.
+And here is that same image "encrypted" by ECB mode.

 ![Disguised Tux](https://upload.wikimedia.org/wikipedia/commons/f/f0/Tux_ecb.jpg "Tux in Disguise?!")

 Hopefully, it's clear that this isn't very "secret."

+_[Source: Wikipedia "Block cipher mode of operation"]_

+# Commonly-Used Modes of Operation

 There are a number of modes of operation that, if used correctly, will adequately protect data.
 Three of the more common modes of operation include: